DanielSiebert-dev/DanielSiebert-dev/README.md

 # Daniel Siebert – Cloud & FinOps Engineer | AWS | Terraform | DevSecOps

 🔍 I bring a **unique combination of financial insight and cloud engineering**.
-With 12+ years in **finance, controlling & SAP** and hands-on expertise in **AWS, Terraform, Docker, and CI/CD**, I deliver solutions that are cost-effective, scalable, and secure.
+With 12+ years in **finance, controlling & SAP** and hands-on expertise in **AWS, Terraform, Docker, and CI/CD**, I de[...]

 Currently, I focus on **building real-world systems with Infrastructure as Code, FinOps automation, and DevSecOps principles**.
-My philosophy: infrastructure should be **modular, observable, cost-aware, and secure by default**.
+My philosophy: infrastructure should be **modular, observable, cost-awar[...]

 ---